lw334/Project-NFP/README.md

 variable_list.py is a list of variables that are taken from the database (not including features which are additionally created in the code).

+old_project_pipeline.py is the untidy version of our code with some parts of the code that we do not use in the final version.

-fnocera.py, hw3.py, xiaorui.py are rough scripts that were written for a different project.
+fnocera.py, hw3.py, xiaorui.py are rough scripts that were written for a previous project.